fzakaria/fzakaria.com/_posts/2024-10-29-bazel-knowledge-what-s-an-interface-jar.md

 In Java-world, dependencies are expressed as JARs.

-Wouldn't that private-only changes to a dependency (i.e. renaming a private variable) cause the Action Key HASH to change (since it produced a different JAR) ?
+Wouldn't private-only changes to a dependency (i.e. renaming a private variable) cause the Action Key HASH to change (since it produced a different JAR) ?

 🤓 YES!
 That is why we need an `ijar` !